 - Doesn’t use traditional teriyaki ingredients like soy sauce

 Don’t let the word “coconut” on the label mislead you.
-This teriyaki sauce has no hint of coconutty taste.
+This teriyaki sauce has no hint of a coconutty taste.
 Instead, the coconut secret teriyaki sauce tastes just like authentic teriyaki sauce.

-Coconut aminos is the main ingredient of this teriyaki sauce.
+Coconut aminos are the main ingredient of this teriyaki sauce.
 It is an alternative to soy sauce.
 This ingredient is prepared from aged and fermented coconut sap.
 It contains 17 essential amino acids and provides various health benefits.
 Additionally, it also has low sodium content.